WICG/web-preferences-api/README.md

 ### Syncing preferences across devices

-// REMOVE ME: Not necessary need to use a class, but the DOM Like with the previous use case, if a site wanted to sync a user's animation preference across devices, they'd currently have to remove any usages of media queries and swap to using a class.
+Like with the previous use case, if a site wanted to sync a user's animation preference across devices, they'd currently have to remove any usages of media queries and swap to using a class.

 With the **Web Preference API**, this would no longer be the case and sites could use a simple sync function on page load to ensure the server and client preference matches.